 "I take my craft seriously, as you can tell by my use of the word 'craft'."
 (Rogelio de la Vega)

-Teaching Areas: In the Faculty of English I primarily teach for the MSt. course in English Language and Literature 650-1550 and the new paper in 'Material Texts' for Course II, the special option in medieval literature which some undergaduates choose.
-I supervise or have supervised doctoral research on topics ranging from twelfth-century manuscripts of Gildas to early Tudor prison graffiti, with a concentration on writing and reading practices in the thirteenth, fourteenth and fifteenth centuries.
+Teaching Areas: In the Faculty of English I teach for the MSt. course in English Language and Literature 650-1550, for the undergraduate Course II and for the paper on literature 1350-1550.
+I have supervised doctoral research on topics ranging from manuscripts of Gildas to early Tudor prison graffiti, with a concentration on writing and reading practices from the 1100s to the 1500s.

 On Twitter see @DanielWakelin1, and for the EETS see @EEngTextSoc